Buckeye Brownies combine a moist chocolate brownie base, a creamy peanut butter filling, and chocolate ganache topping.

 Recipe Notes

-Note 1: Brownie Base: To start, we use a boxed brownie mix for convenience.
-However, if you prefer to make your brownies from scratch, you can use your favorite brownie recipe in place of the mix in this recipe.
+Note 1: For the brownie base, I use a boxed brownie mix for convenience.
+However, if you prefer to make brownies from scratch, you can use your favorite brownie recipe instead.
 Just make sure it fills an 8x8 or 9x9 inch pan.
-Two of our favorite mixes to use are Betty Crocker's Supreme Triple Chunk® (17.8 ounces) or Ghirardelli Ultimate Chocolate Brownie Mix® (19 ounces).
-Of those two, we prefer the Betty Crocker mix.
+Two of my favorite mixes are Betty Crocker's Supreme Triple Chunkยฎ (17.8 ounces) or Ghirardelli Ultimate Chocolate Brownie Mixยฎ (19 ounces).
+Of those two, I prefer the Betty Crocker mix.

 Note 2: Ganache Tips: